-I love to shop at Goodwill, antique malls and other interesting thrift stores.
+I love to shop at Goodwill, antique malls, and other interesting thrift stores.
 In fact, it's one of my favorite things to do with my girlfriends when we go away for the weekend.

-This post contains some affiliate links (that means if you make a purchase after clicking a link, there’s no additional cost to you, but I will earn a very small commission. ) Click here to read my full disclosure policy.
+This post contains some affiliate links (that means if you make a purchase after clicking a link, there’s no additional cost to you, but I will earn a very small commission. ) i.e. as an Amazon Associate, I earn from qualifying purchases.
+Click here to read my full disclosure policy.

-Making a Thrifty Mason Jar Chandelier
+Making a Rustic Mason Jar Chandelier

 On my most recent trip, I found a whole stash of these lovely vintage mason jars.
 They were priced at $6 each, or 5 for $25 so I bought five.

 I wasn't sure what I was going to make with them but when we were in Goodwill I found this basket and it looked like they just might fit inside.
 Even if they didn't I was sure I would find some use for this $2 basket in the future.

 As luck would have it they fit perfectly.
 I decided to spray paint the basket gray to look like old metal and I tossed the rubber rings from the mason jar lids.
 Most of the rings were crumbling anyway.

 I know I wanted to make some type of mason jar lights.
 At first, I thought it might be nice to fill the jars with pillar candles and sand or pebbles.

 But it might be hard to light them and you would have to remove the lids to burn them.
 Then I remembered the battery operated fairy lights I used in my Christmas centerpiece and used them instead.

 You can tape the battery pack to the bottom of the basket.
 Just make sure that the switch end is placed at the bottom for easy access.